AgentD/diy-linux-guide/crosscc.md

 The important part here, that later also applies for autotools based stuff, is that we don't set **--prefix** to the sysroot directory.
-We set the prefix so that the build system "thinks" it compiles the library to be installed in `/`, but then we install the compiled binaries and headers to the sysroot directory.
+We set the prefix so that the build system "thinks" it compiles the library to be installed in `/usr`, but then we install the compiled binaries and headers to the sysroot directory.

-The `sysroot/include` directory should now contain a bunch of standard headers.
-Likewise, the `sysroot/lib` directory should now contain a `libc.so`, a bunch of dummy libraries, and the startup object code provided by Musl.
+The `sysroot/usr/include` directory should now contain a bunch of standard headers.
+Likewise, the `sysroot/usr/lib` directory should now contain a `libc.so`, a bunch of dummy libraries, and the startup object code provided by Musl.

-The `sysroot/lib/ld-musl-armhf.so.1` is the loader for dynamically linked programs and in the case of Musl, just a symlink to `libc.so`.
+Despite the prefix we set, Musl installs a `sysroot/lib/ld-musl-armhf.so.1` symlink which points to `/usr/lib/libc.so`.
+Dynamically linked programs built with our toolchain will have `/lib/ld-musl-armhf.so.1` set as their loader.

 ### Second pass GCC